UCA-Cambridge Trust Scholarship Programme for Young Scholars

 Applicants from Kazakhstan, Kyrgyzstan and Tajikistan are strongly encouraged to apply.
 Students from Afghanistan, Uzbekistan, Turkmenistan and northern Pakistan are also eligible.
 Applicants must meet UCA’s eligibility benchmarks, and admission criteria to the University of Cambridge.

 The scholarships are part of UCA’s ongoing Central Asian Faculty Development Programme (CAFDP) designed to ensure that scholars from the region are strongly represented in UCA’s faculty.
-Scholarship recipients will be required to work for three years at the University of Central Asia, after the completion of their studies at the University of Cambridge.
+Scholarship recipients will be required to work for four years at the University of Central Asia, after the completion of their studies at the University of Cambridge.

 This partnership between UCA and the Cambridge Trust builds on the quality and standing of both UCA and the University of Cambridge, to enhance the academic quality of UCA’s future faculty.